ShahabMokari/training-classifier-in-python/README.md

 ## Project Details

-1. Load enron emails corpus into memory
+1. Loading enron emails corpus into memory

-2. Tokenize files into word, and store them into lists
+2. Tokenizing files into word, and store them into lists

-3. Feature extracte
+3. Feature extraction

 4. Feature selection based on the words from corpus